2024 Eurozone Bond Market Outlook: Opportunities and Risks for Investors

 This plan “is more gradual than expected and should be manageable, not least because the ECB will retain the possibility to use reinvestments flexibly throughout next year,” said Frederik Ducrozet, head of macroeconomic research at Pictet Wealth Management.

 These reinvestments support countries such as highly indebted Italy when the ECB chooses which country’s bonds to buy.
-Italy’s high deficit has raised questions about its eligibility for the ECB’s bond-buying program, which will gain importance when the PEPP ends.
+Italy’s high deficit has raised questions regarding its eligibility for the ECB’s bond-buying program, which will gain importance when the PEPP ends.

 HAVE